The beauty of Italian Alps is well known to the world.

 Free Ski is a deal where you get a free ski pass if you make a booking in a certain hotel.
 The bargain is made every year in low season - the first three weeks of December and almost the whole of April.

 Click here to get such a deal - hotels that offer free ski passes.

 What makes Livigno the most popular ski resort in the Alps?

 The brilliant weather!

-Livigno is situated between Swiss Engadin Valley and Italian Alta Valtellina valley.
-Thanks to its location this mountain resort has the sunniest ski sloes in the whole Alps.
+Livigno is situated between the Swiss Engadin Valley and the Italian Alta Valtellina valley.
+Thanks to its location this mountain resort has the sunniest ski slopes in the whole Alps.
 When it's cloudy and windy in other nearby ski resorts, in Livigno the sky is blue and skiing conditions just couldn't be more perfect.